 - Offer compartmentalization to keep the personal information of multiple users separate from each other.

 operating system and software components which users might expect from a dedicated server.
-Those who have experience using Linux prefer the fact that it offers access that allows them to configure their services according to use and those who are new to it find that VPS is the best place to start learning how to use it without purchasing new hardware.
+Linux users prefer the fact that VPS allows them to configure their services according to use.
+Those who are new to it find that VPS is easier to learn without purchasing new hardware.

 VPS Hosting has a reputation of being a step ahead from shared hosting.
 When users need to support heavy traffic as well as custom applications, several prefer this type of hosting solution when they encounter limitations.
 However, what sets VPS apart from Shared Hosting is not applicable to those who want to host a website with low or medium amounts of traffic.
 This will also not affect those who prefer a simple hosting control panel such as Plesk.
 These individuals prefer Shared Hosting since it is easier and simpler to use and also because they typically don’t have Linux admin experience.

 VPS or Virtual Private Servers are scalable in comparison.
 Whether you need nominal allocation to operate a single email server or a virtual private web server that has sufficient resources to handle an extensive database as well as heavy traffic and applications, VPS will serve just as well.
 Choose hosting plans that can meet your business needs and this hosting option will suffice.

 Shared Hosting is also more appealing to those who are searching for bargains.
 It is also for those who are in search of limitless storage space and bandwidth.
 Many providers do offer these but users forget that there is always a limit to their disappointment.
 Shared hosting resources share their hardware with ‘soft’ limits which are evident via monitoring software.
 VPS hosting, on the other hand, is independent of memory on hardware nodes.